Disclaimers and Expectations about Psychoeducational Tutoring By Telephone

 6. The tutors get supervision, and some of the supervisory sessions are in groups of other tutors.
 We ask the tutors to use the child’s first name or initial only.
 But other tutors may be able to identify the child if they happen to know your family.
 Or, a tutor may inadvertently also mention your last name.
 If this degree of lack of privacy is not tolerable, you may wish not to sign up, or to ask for some special arrangement.

-8. Even if you decide for your child to quit the tutoring, and even if that is very early on, we would still like to keep on asking you how the child is doing, and to carry out other measurements, every six months.
-This lets us get some information on the question of how much progress people make without tutoring.
+10. Even if you decide for your child to quit the tutoring, and even if that is very early on, we would still like to keep on asking you how the child is doing, and to carry out other measurements, every six months.
+We want to keep up with our students and see how things turn out.

-10. When an appointment is made, that is the one time that is guaranteed that the tutor is available that day.
+12. When an appointment is made, that is the one time that is guaranteed that the tutor is available that day.
 If something comes up ahead of time, and you want to ask the tutor to reschedule, you may do so, but there is no guarantee that the tutor will be able to.
 If the appointment cannot be kept, please let the tutor know as far ahead of time as possible.
-If you have to miss an appointment, please contact the tutor as soon as possible to reschedule.
 Please do not wait until the time of the appointment, and then tell the tutor that the appointment cannot be kept or ask the tutor to call later that day.
-It is a breach of telephone tutoring etiquette to wait until the time of the appointment and to pick up the phone and say, “We can't do it now,” except for those circumstances when the reason for postponing only came up right at the moment of the appointment.
 (But even this is much better than not answering the phone call at all!)

 In view of the uncertainty that exists, we want to insist that your child either use a land line, or use a cell phone with either a headset or on speakerphone so that the cell phone is held at least a foot away from the head.
 If the child does use a headset or earbuds, we'd also like to ask you to make sure that the child doesn't have the volume turned up so high that there could be damage to hearing; listening to audible devices that are set too loud appears to be a widespread hazard to the hearing of young people.

-13. Please give the tutor any phone numbers, email addresses, and mailing addresses you want the tutor to be able to try.
+15. Please give the tutor any phone numbers, email addresses, and mailing addresses you want the tutor to be able to try.
 Also please get the tutor’s addresses and phone numbers, as well as those of the directors of the program.
-Please stay in touch with the tutor and the program and respond to messages as quickly as you can.
-The success of the enterprise relies on people’s being able to communicate with each other.
-Please don’t tolerate or permit a communication blackout.
+Please stay in touch with the tutor and the administrators and respond to messages as quickly as you can.
 If you can’t get in touch with your tutor, please let the director of the program know as soon as possible, at jstray@gmail.com (Joseph Strayhorn).
+Please check your email.
+If you don’t respond to emails from program administration, the services may be terminated.

 Please sign below, if you have read and agree to the above, and want to try the tutoring despite these provisos.